Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce RTX 2080 should be 156% quicker than the Radeon R7 370 4G in general, due to its higher data rate. (explain)
+Memory BandwidthTheoretically, the GeForce RTX 2080 should perform a lot faster than the Radeon R7 370 4G in general. (explain)

-Texel RateThe GeForce RTX 2080 should be a lot (about 347%) faster with regards to anisotropic filtering than the Radeon R7 370 4G. (explain)
+Texel RateThe GeForce RTX 2080 will be much (about 347%) faster with regards to anisotropic filtering than the Radeon R7 370 4G. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison